Aider-AI/aider/docs/benchmarks.md

 `gpt-3.5-turbo-0613` and `gpt-3.5-16k-0613` models
 are a bit worse at code editing than the older `gpt-3.5-turbo-0301` model.

-This is especially visible in the "first coding attempt" portion of each result, before GPT gets a second chance to edit the code.
+This is visible in the "first coding attempt" portion of each result, before GPT gets a second chance to edit the code.
 Look at the horizontal white line in the middle of the first three blue bars.
 Performance with the `whole` edit format was 46% for the February model and only 39% for the June models.

+But also note how much the solid green `diff` bars degrade between the February and June GPT-3.5 models.
+They drop from 30% down to about 19%.

 I saw other signs of this degraded performance in earlier versions of the benchmark as well.